BarbWire-1/curved-text/readme.md

  The `<use>` elements can be animated like other SVGElements.

-For information on `installation` and `how-to-use`, follow this link:
+For information on `installation` and `how-to-use`, please follow this link: